AI Summary of Peer-Reviewed Research

 Research area:Operations managementOperations Management TechniquesManufacturing

-What the study found: The study reports that intelligence contribution varied across the sterile manufacturing region, and that learning desire affected the intelligence pattern.
-The authors describe this as part of a knowledge-driven view of good manufacturing practice (GMP) performance.
+The study reports that intelligence contribution varies across a sterile manufacturing region, and that learning desire affects the intelligence pattern.
+The authors also describe this as a way to visualize cognitive break up, meaning the spread or scattering of intelligence-related factors across people, work settings, and processes.

 Key points

-• The study reports that intelligence contribution varied across a sterile manufacturing region.
+• The study reports that intelligence contribution varies across a sterile manufacturing region.

-• Learning desire was said to affect the intelligence pattern.
+• Learning desire is said to affect the intelligence pattern.

-• The researchers modeled GMP training, standard operating procedures, and knowledge using a three-dimensional lattice and equations.
+• The researchers modeled GMP training, standard operating procedures, and knowledge in a three-dimensional lattice.

-• Experiments in a GMP-compliant pilot plant and two industrial laboratories were said to confirm the analytical result.
+• Tests in a GMP-compliant contraceptive pilot plant and two industrial laboratories were said to confirm the analytical result.

 Disclosure